alan-turing-institute/data-safe-haven/docs/roles/system_manager/administrator_guide.md

 Software ingress must go through the same {ref}`approval policy <policy_security_package_approval>` as is the case for data ingress, including sign-off from the {ref}`role_data_provider_representative`, {ref}`role_investigator` and {ref}`role_referee` (if applicable).
 ```

-- Follow the same steps as for {ref}`data ingress <roles_system_manager_data_ingress>` above to provide temporary write access, but set the time window for the SAS token to a shorter period (e.g. several hours).
+- Follow the same steps as for {ref}`data ingress <roles_system_manager_data_ingress>` above to provide temporary write access, but set the time window for the SAS token to a shorter period (e.g. several hours)
-- Share the token with the {ref}`role_investigator`, so they can install software within the time window.
+- Share the token with the {ref}`role_investigator`, so they can install software within the time window
-- The {ref}`role_investigator` can perform software ingress via `Azure Storage Explorer` (for instance as a zip file), by following the same instructions as {ref}`the data provider <role_data_provider_representative_ingress>`.
+- The {ref}`role_investigator` can perform software ingress via `Azure Storage Explorer` (for instance as a zip file), by following the same instructions as {ref}`the data provider <role_data_provider_representative_ingress>`

 (roles_system_manager_data_egress)=

 ### Data egress

-- In the Azure portal select `Subscriptions` then navigate to the subscription containing the relevant SHM.
+- In the Azure portal select `Subscriptions` then navigate to the subscription containing the relevant SHM
 - Search for the resource group: `RG_SHM_<SHM ID>_PERSISTENT_DATA`, then click through to the storage account called: `<SHM ID><SRE ID>data<storage suffix>` (where `<storage suffix>` is a random string)
 - Click `Networking` under `Settings` to check the list of pre-approved IP addresses allowed under the `Firewall` header and check your own IP address to ensure you are connecting from one of these
 - Click `Containers` under `Data storage`